HTMLCSS-GodMode/omnifood-site/README.md

 ## Updates

+### Version 9.0.0 - October 14, 2024

+- **Call to Action (CTA) Section**: A new **Call to Action** section was added to guide users toward taking the next step, whether it's signing up or exploring meal plans.
+- **Design System Enhancements**: The design system was centralized into the `general.css` file, improving maintainability and reusability.
+- **Accessibility Improvements**: Visual improvements for accessibility, including enhanced color contrast, focus states, and screen reader compatibility.

 ### Version 8.1.0 - October 13, 2024

 - **Features Tab**: Added a new **Features Tab** that highlights OmniFood's key services and offerings in a well-organized format, improving the site's overall UI.